johnshearing/Airgapped_Encrypted_Messaging/README.md

-## This is the PrivateKeyVault software application.
+<h1>This is the PrivateKeyVault Application Launcher and Encrypted Messageing services</h1>

-## Airgapped GPG Encrypted Messaging using QR-Coded Video
+<h2>* Access Airgapped GPG Encrypted Messaging using QR-Coded Video
+* Access Blockchain Services and More
+* Start any application available on the raspberry pi</h2>

 Text files are encrypted and then passed across the airgap as a parade of QR-Codes displayed on the touch screen.
 Should work with any kind of file but to date have only tested with text files.